 As a 19 year old, Nathan originally made his home in The Dalles.
 Over the next few years he was a merchant providing supplies and food to pioneers making their way out west.
 The journey west was a perilous one for pioneers who traveled by wagon and foot towards a better life in the great northwest where they would eventually ford the Colombia River into what is now Washington State.

-Nathan eventually married Teresa’s grandmother, Annette, who was the daughter of a Yakama chief.
+Nathan Olney eventually married Teresa’s grandmother, Annette, who was an Indian princess and daughter of a Yakama chief.

 The following document from a speech given at Nathan’s gravesite by Dr. Thomas Griffith, August 12, 1956 when a bronze plaque was provided and “placed upon his monument in memory of a fine Gentleman of the Pioneer days who passed from this life in the prime of manhood.”